tsolomko/SWCompression/README.md

 ### Handling Errors

-Most SWCompression functions can throw an error and you are responsible for handling them.
+Most SWCompression functions can throw errors and you are responsible for handling them.
 If you look at the list of available error types and their cases, you may be frightened by their number.
-However, most of these cases (such as `XZError.wrongMagic`) exist for diagnostic purposes.
+However, most of the cases (such as `XZError.wrongMagic`) exist for diagnostic purposes.

 Thus, you only need to handle the most common type of error for your archive/algorithm.
 For example: